gbv/metrics-crawler/docs/readme.md

 	- has disk caching disabled (about:config, browser.cache.disk.enable = false)
 	- optionally has an extension installed that sends custom headers so you are not crawling anonymously

+- install and set up "geckodriver" for firefox

 - check if you are happy with what /agents/_doi_agents/kill_processes.js does

 - create a /agents/config.json according to /agents/example_config.json and enter your data